robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

     # fill the region set with setXY() or clrXY() with the pixel values given
       in bitmap.
 Bitmap contains a single bit per pixel in chunks, stasting at a Byte boundary.
 The highest order bit in a byte is the first to be displayed.
-Size is the number of net bits, w/o the padding.
+Size is the number of bits the bitmap.
 Control is a byte vector controlling the behavior, since viper functions allow 4 arguments only.
-      Byte 0: Length of the chunks in the bitmap
+      Byte 0: Unused
       Byte 1: Transparency mode.
 Set setTextStyle for the definition of the values Byte 2..4: Foreground color, which is used for a bit value of 1 Byte 5..7: Background color, which is used for a bit value of 0